HCIN620/Course-Documentation/design-teams.md

 <hr>

-*For references, here are the websites from the other HCIN-620 section...*
+*For reference, here are the websites from the other HCIN-620 section...*

 - [Team 1: IIT](https://people.rit.edu/zft5955/iit-team1/)
 - [Team 2: Pasatiempo](https://people.rit.edu/cdt1095/team2_pasatiempo/)